-Informatics Ph.D. student Javon Goard presented “Gaming the Gamers: Gender and Racial Portrayals in Trailers and Popular Video Games,” his honors thesis from University of Maryland, College Park in 2016.
+Informatics Ph.D. student Javon Goard presented “Gaming the Gamers: Gender and Racial Portrayals in Popular Video Games Trailers,” his honors thesis from University of Maryland, College Park in 2016.
 He talked about the connectedness of videogames in day-to-day life.

 “Videogames have become television shows, and vice versa,” he said.

 Goard applied theory to gaming to research demographical representation in popular videogames, concluding that women and minorities were often portrayed less overall (as aggressors, protagonists and antagonists, among other categories) and that white male characters were most predominantly portrayed in total.

 Other panels of the day included discussions on gender in the media, political communications, and sex and the media.

 Grad student and organizer Cole Stratton said he was especially pleased with the overall turnout of audience members at the conference.
 He said every room throughout the day had at least 10 or 12 audience members, with full lecture halls in Franklin.

 “I was so excited about it,” he said.
 “People were here from all over campus.”